Sunspotter-Project/sunspotter-neural-network/README.md

 The following picture shows a Mockup of the landing page an its components:
 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/mockup.JPG)

 Here you can get a glimps of the real web interface.
-Everywhere there is an icon on the map, there is a webcam.
-If the picture shows good weather, a sun icon is displayed, if the picture shows bad weather, a cloud icon is displayed.
+Each icon on the map represents a webcam.
+A sunny icon indicates good weather and a cloudy icon indicates bad weather.
 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/LandingPageSunSpotter.png)

 ## Repositories & Structure